ServerTribe/.github/profile/README.md

 # ServerTribe

-*ServerTribe’s mission* is to provide the community access to intuitive and flexible open-source IT automated and orchestrated processes.
+Tedious repetitive tasks are bogging down System Administrator’s and wasting precious time.
+Tasks are missing deadlines and they are not as efficient as you know they can be.

+Our software solution Attune automates and orchestrates processes to streamline deployments, scaling, migrations, and management of your systems.
+We’re using the Attune platform to build a community of sharable automated and orchestrated processes.

+System Administrator’s can leverage the publicly available orchestrated blueprints to increase their productivity, and accelerate the delivery of projects.
+System Administrator’s can open-source their own and improve existing community orchestrated projects.

-This account contains *Attune Project* that contain IT automated and orchestrated processes.
+This account contains *Attune Projects* that contain IT automated and orchestrated processes.
 Attune is your simple and flexible IT Automation and Orchestration solution, that can be configured to perform any process or task that a System Administrator or Database Administrator would perform